 - Out of 6 hospitals in our area, on average the wait time to see a healthcare professional was 45 minutes but wait times could continue after triage for patients who were considered less acute.

-- On average, wait times from arriving in the ED to admission was 6 ½ hours.
+- On average, wait times from arriving in the ER to admission was 6 ½ hours.

-Patient flow problems in the ED are a symptom of process problems, both within the ED but also of a broader problem facility wide.
+Patient flow problems in the ED are a symptom of process problems, both within the ED but also of a broader problem facility-wide.
 If the processes to discharge patients on the med/surg floor are not efficient the ED will have delays in admitting patients to a room.
-Solving patient flow problem across the facility can assist in more efficient patient flow in the ED.
+Solving patient flow problems across the facility can assist in more efficient patient flow in the ED.

 - Compromises care quality